AJ and the Queen

-AJ and the Queen is an American comedy-drama series, created by RuPaul and Michael Patrick King.
+AJ and the Queen is an American comedy-drama television series, created by RuPaul and Michael Patrick King.
 It premiered on Netflix on January 10, 2020.

 Premise

 AJ and the Queen follows "Ruby Red, a bigger-than-life but down-on-her-luck drag queen who travels across America from club to club in a rundown 1986 R/V with her unlikely sidekick AJ, a recently orphaned, tough-talking, scrappy ten-year-old stowaway.
 As the two misfits travel from city to city, Ruby's message of love and acceptance winds up touching people and changing their lives for the better."